Nikita Martyanov traveled to the north for a unique wakeboarding ride in the heart of Greenland.

 The vessel booked for Nikita Martyanov's adventure broke.
 But, a few days later, the crew managed to find a 60-year-old Danish wooden boat built for geological research.

-Greenland is known as the icebergs' country and is responsible for created the ice mountain that destroyed Titanic, but the captain agreed to help and took the team to Disko Bay aboard "Katak."
+Greenland is known as the icebergs' country and is responsible for creating the ice mountain that destroyed the Titanic, but the captain agreed to help and took the team to Disko Bay aboard "Katak."

 The place is always filled with glacier fragments of different sizes and shapes, and the temperatures here range between zero and three degrees Celsius.

 So Nikita Martyanov had to put on a special wetsuit before jumping into a mix of salt and freshwater where whales abound.

 The Russian wakeboard rode some of the most challenging natural iceberg and glacier surfaces in the region.